 Reason #6: Relevant across sectors (finance, consulting, tech, manufacturing, media etc.)

 Risk managers are not just needed in banking.
-All companies need to manage their credit risk, market risk, interest rate risks, foreign currency exposures, operational risks, supply chain risks etc. I have covered these careers in more detail in this linked article.
+All companies need to manage their credit risk, market risk, interest rate risks, foreign currency exposures, operational risks, supply chain risks etc.

-Personally, I would place risk consulting in the #2 spot after banking for Certified FRMs.
+I would place risk consulting in the #2 spot after banking for Certified FRMs.
 In terms of compensation, the quality of your work and impact that you are likely to have.

 Reason #7: You can go all the way to the top (Chief Risk Officer)